AustinCodingAcademy/student-gitbook/guide_ssl-install.md

         - End-User Certificate - `User.crt`

     1. These files can be combined on your local machine or on the server.
 Let’s assume that we are copying them onto the server and then combining them there.
-To copy them to the server, `cd` to the folder where your .crt files are and then use the command `scp {CARoot, Int1, Int2, User}.crt root@YOUR.IP.ADDRESS:/YOUR/PATH/TO/REMOTE/FOLDER`
+To copy them to the server, `cd` to the folder where your .crt files are and then use the command <!--email_off-->`scp {CARoot, Int1, Int2, User}.crt root@YOUR.IP.ADDRESS:/YOUR/PATH/TO/REMOTE/FOLDER`<!--/email_off-->

         - The `/YOUR/PATH/TO/REMOTE/FOLDER` should be wherever you created your CSR file, for the sake of convenience in later steps